Fredouye/harbor_ansible/harbor_proxy/README.md

 - `quay`
 - `harbor`

-For every registry, this Ansible role will create :
+For every external registry, this role will create :
-- a registry
+- a registry (`quay.io` for example)
-- a "proxy cache" project.

-Each project name will be suffixed with the "-proxy" tag (`quay.io-proxy` for example).
+- a "proxy cache" project (`quay.io-proxy` for example).
-Projects will be public, and auto scan of CVEs will be enabled.

-Projects storage limits are optional.
+Projects storage limits (`2GB` for example) are optional.